Last Updated on December 19, 2021 by Oddmund Groette

 What is the best time frame to swing trade?

-You have to find the sweet spot of generating many signals and at the same time having and finding an edge.
-Inefficiencies are hard to spot and find, but most of them are short-term, thus daily bars should be a good starting point.
+Is it possible to find inefficiencies in the markets?
+Yes, but you have to find the sweet spot of generating many signals and at the same time having and finding an edge.
+Inefficiencies are hard to spot and find, and most of them are short-term, thus daily bars should be a good starting point.

 Why you should trade many time frames